Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2021-03-18-CheapGaussianApprox.md

 Just about a year ago I tossed out a [standard normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) approximation in a tweet just for the fun factor.
 I ran across it recently and noticed I could make a couple of improvements.
 Per Vognsen thoughfully broke down the "how it works" in a pair of tweets:

+{% comment %}
+HAD TO NUKE THE (AT USERNAME) has a hack to prevent the html from going to garbage.
+{% endcomment %}

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">BTW, an intuitive way to think about this is to remember that addition of random variables corresponds to convolution of their probability densities.
-So adding the two uniform variates is equivalent to box filtering the stair-stepped distribution twice.</p>&mdash; Per Vognsen (@pervognsen) <a href="https://twitter.com/pervognsen/status/1240900754052763649?ref_src=twsrc%5Etfw">March 20, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+So adding the two uniform variates is equivalent to box filtering the stair-stepped distribution twice.</p>&mdash; Per Vognsen <a href="https://twitter.com/pervognsen/status/1240900754052763649?ref_src=twsrc%5Etfw">March 20, 2020</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <br>